Coalition of NGOs report on 2019 Presidential election - Vanguard News

 Election Security

-- The Inspector-General of Police is called to urgently investigate allegations into Police overreach in identified locations in the country.
+The Inspector General of Police is called to urgently investigate allegations into Police overreach in identified locations in the country.
 We ask that such officers be held personally accountable for infringing on the rights of citizens in the exercise of their franchise.
-In the same vein, the Situation Room also calls on the IGP to carry out investigations on all political actors who have instigated or perpetrated violence leading to the needless loss of lives.
+In the same vein, Situation Room also calls on the IGP to carry out investigations on all political actors who have instigated or perpetrated violence leading to the needless loss of lives.

 Political Parties